 That means that while you're on a video call you can quickly and easily hide the details of what's in your backdrop, whether that's because you want to hide your mess, or just create a visual distinction between you and your surroundings.
+If you use Skype on iPhone or iPad, enabling the feature is really easy.

 Actually using the feature is really easy.
 All you need to do is the following: